What is subacute thyroiditis?

 - heavy menstrual periods

-According to the American Thyroid Association, the first stage of the condition usually lasts for less than three months.
-The second stage may last for an additional nine to 15 months (ATA, 2012).
+The first stage of subacute thyroiditis usually lasts for less than three months.
+The second stage may last for an additional nine to 15 months.

-Your doctor will give you medications to help reduce the pain and control inflammation.
-This is the only treatment necessary in some cases.
-Possible medications include steroids, aspirin, and ibuprofen.
+If you’re diagnosed with subacute thyroiditis, your doctor will give you medications to help reduce the pain and control inflammation.
+In some cases, this is the only treatment required for subacute thyroiditis.
+Possible medications include:

-Your doctor may also want to treat this condition using beta-blocker medications if hyperthyroidism is present in the early stages.
-These medications lower blood pressure and reduce symptoms such as irregular heartbeat and nervousness.
+- Beta-blockers.
+Your doctor may prescribe beta-blockers if hyperthyroidism is present in the early stages.
+These medications lower blood pressure and pulse rate to relieve certain symptoms, including anxiety and an irregular heartbeat.

-However, the treatments for overactive thyroid will be temporary.
-Your doctor will eventually wean you off any medications that had been prescribed to treat the condition.
+Treatment for subacute thyroiditis is usually temporary.
+Your doctor will eventually wean you off any medications that have been prescribed to treat the condition.